DatabayAG/MatrixChat/README.md

     - The user is added to a waiting list.
     - Once the user completes the configuration.
 The user is invited to the chat room of the course.

+### Removing User from Course

+- When an ILIAS user is removed from a course
+  The user will be removed from the chat room of the course as well.

 ### Opening the Chat Window

 - If a user hasn't configured authentication or the authentication with the Matrix server failed.